kumarshantanu/basil/README.md

   </tr>
 </table>

-Use `basil.core/parse-compile` to parse and compile a template and use `basil.core/render-template` to render a compiled template.
+Use `basil.public/parse-compile` to parse and compile a template and use `basil.public/render-template` to render a compiled template.

 ### Template Groups

 Template groups can be created from directory or classpath.
 A slot in one template can include an entire template dynamically using `<% (include "foo.basil") %>`.
+You may also create additional context for included template using `<% (include "foo.basil" {:a 10 :b 20} {:items xs}) %>`.

-Use `basil.jvm/make-group-from-directory` and
+Use `basil.public/make-group-from-directory` and
-`basil.jvm/make-group-from-classpath` to create template groups.
-Use `basil.core/render-by-name` to render a template from a group.
+`basil.public/make-group-from-classpath` to create template groups.
+Use `basil.public/render-by-name` to render a template from a group.

 ## Getting in touch